 - Marinades - optional for additional flavor.
 Check out my guide to tofu marinades.

-What type of tofu should I use for fried tofu?
+What type of tofu should I use?

-There are so many types of tofu out there, it can make your head spin.
+There are so many types of tofu out there, that it can make your head spin.
 For making crispy fried tofu, you want to use very firm tofu.

 - Regular firm tofu will also work.
 It's the type that comes in a container with a hard plastic bottom and is sealed in water.